-The key judgements and estimation uncertainty that have a significant risk of causing material adjustment to the carrying amounts of assets and liabilities with the next
+The key judgements and estimation uncertainty that have a significant risk of causing material adjustment to the carrying amounts of assets and liabilities with the next financial year (excluding those that are carried at fair value based on recently observed market prices) are as follows:

 Item Uncertainties Effect if Actual Results Differ from Assumptions/Estimates Pensions Liability Estimation of the net liability to pay pensions depends on a number of complex judgements relating to the discount rate used, the rate at which salaries are projected to increase, changes in retirement ages, mortality rates and expected returns on pension fund assets.
 A firm of consulting actuaries is engaged to provide the Authority with expert advice about the assumptions to be applied.
 The effects on the net pension's liability of changes in individual assumptions can be measured.
-For instance, a 0.1% increase in the discount rate assumption would result in a decrease in the pension liability of £448,000.
-During 2018/19, the Authority's actuaries advised that the net pension liability (the amount showing on the balance sheet) had increased by £28,000 as a result of previous estimates being corrected as a result of actual experience, increased by £829,000 attributable to updating of the financial assumptions used and increased by £321,000 as a result the McCloud / Sargeant judgements.
+For instance, a 0.1% increase in the discount rate assumption would result in a decrease in the pension liability of £528,000.
+During 2019/20, the Authority's actuaries advised that the net pension liability (the amount showing on the balance sheet) had increased by £769,000 as a result of previous estimates being corrected as a result of actual experience and decreased by £733,000 attributable to updating of the financial assumptions used.